About Bitcoin (BTC)

 As the world’s first cryptocurrency, Bitcoin has come a long way in terms of its value.
 However, one does not have to buy an entire bitcoin as bitcoins can be divided into small units called satoshis, named after the creator.
 A satoshi is equivalent to 0.00000001 bitcoin.

-There is no physical BTC token so you can think of bitcoin as digital money.
-Bitcoin transactions are fully transparent and can’t be censored.
-You can send money to anyone in the world with ease.
-It’s a financial system backed by thousands of computers, known as ‘nodes’, around the world, instead of a single central bank or government, i.e. hence the term ‘decentralization’.
+There is no physical BTC token so Bitcoin operates as a digital currency.
+Bitcoin transactions are fully transparent and can’t be censored, providing a global, censorship-resistant medium for financial exchange.
+It’s a financial system backed by decentralized network of computers, known as ‘nodes’, instead of centralized banking or governmental entity, thereby promoting ‘decentralization’.

 Bitcoin halving occurs approximately every four years, where the rewards given to Bitcoin miners for mining blocks are cut in half.
 Halving was built into the Bitcoin protocol to maintain its value as a deflationary currency.
 By reducing the amount of new bitcoins, the protocol aims to prevent the devaluation of Bitcoin over time, which often happens with inflationary currencies.